Severino on the Trump Cabinet - December 30th, Hour 3

 Well said.

-And one of the things uh about you, Tom, is that you really don't care what they say about you as long as you have that opportunity to get the job done.
+And one of the things about you, Tom, is that you really don't care what they say about you as long as you have that opportunity to get the job done.

-But I know in your heart that you believe this is something that you absolutely had to do.
+And you didn't have to come back, but I know in your heart that you believe this is something that you absolutely had to do.

 Absolutely.

-You can't say no to the president.
+You can't say no to president.

-I've been complaining about this border for four years.
+And I've been complaining about this border for four years.

-When President Trump called me one day and said, "Okay, you want to come back and fix How do you say no?
+So when President Trump called me one day, he said, okay, you want to come back and fix it?

-It's unfortunate you make death turns against me and my family.
+You make death turns against me and my family.

-Uh I just wish my family wasn't put in danger.
+I just wish my family wasn't put in danger.

-But bottom line is not going to shut me out.
+But bottom line is, not going to shut me out.

 I'm not going away.

-I'm gonna do this job.
+I'm going to do this job.

 Say what you want about me.